emberjs/rfcs/text/0938-strict-es-module-support.md

    - we should clarify where the CJS interoperability happens.
 Today we can be sloppy because ember-auto-import only needs to output AMD.
 But we want it to output modules, so it needs to do CJS-to-ESM conversion when needed.
 (This would resolve the long-standing issue that it's surprising that ember-auto-import gets the CJS versions of libraries that also offer an ESM version, since what the user *writes* is ESM, when what runs is really CJS+AMD compatibility.)
 - Neeed to show how engines get their own preloaded ES modules into the resolver.

- - Probably should use a special import path instead of import.meta because of how vite does prebuild dep optimization.
-(Resolving runs but loading does not.)